alchemy-fr/Phraseanet-Docs/en/FAQ/Administration/index.rst

 Then it stores the original document in the directory for original media.

-The metadatas contents (IPTC, XMP, EXIF...etc.) of the original media file is then read and extracted accordingly to the fields settings of the documentary structure.
+The metadata contents (IPTC, XMP, EXIF...etc.) of the original media file is then read and extracted accordingly to the fields settings of the documentary structure.

-The sub-definitions are generated then saved in the storage directory of the sub-definitions obtained from the structure.
+The subviews are generated then saved in storage directories obtained from the structure.

-The metadatas can then be written in some sub-definitinos (depending on the setting).
+The metadata can then be written in some subviews files (depending on the setting).

 The metadatas are then added to the index of the search engine.